ValentinJz/ValentinJz/README.md

 ### 🧑‍💻 About me

-I'm 19 years old, from Córdoba, Argentina, and I'm starting to build my professional path in IT.
+I'm 19 years old, from Córdoba, Argentina, and I'm starting to document my professional path in IT.
 Right now, I'm mainly focused on Technical Support, Help Desk and Infrastructure, while continuing to learn about networking, systems and device administration.

 I've always enjoyed figuring out why something isn't working and finding a way to fix it.
 That's why, alongside my experience in technical support, I use GitHub to keep and share the things I learn and build.